kent-map/chirpy/_posts/2025-06-07-20c-romney-marsh-ww2.md

 ---
 title: "Romney Marsh during WWII"
-description: "Romney Marsh became a frontline defensive landscape in 1940 as German invasion planning for Operation Sea Lion targeted its flat terrain and Kent coastline.
-Military authorities requisitioned the Romney, Hythe and Dymchurch Railway, built pillboxes and anti-tank obstacles, evacuated livestock, and planned flooding while later using the line to support PLUTO fuel pipeline construction.
-Surviving fortifications and altered infrastructure show how wartime fear and logistics reshaped a rural marshland and its communities."
+description: "Romney Marsh was a key landing site in Hitler’s invasion strategy.
+Due to its strategic location, the Romney Hythe and Dymchurch Railway (RHDR) was requisitioned by the War Department.
+Meanwhile thousands of pillboxes were constructed across the Marsh and coastline.
+These defences were manned by the Local Defence Volunteers – later renamed the Home Guard."
 author: Lucy Slack
 date: 2025-06-07
 categories: [ 20c ]